And do they really work?

-This should be on everyone's list, trying to conceive or otherwise!
-Many illnesses start in the gut, and an influx of healthy gut flora helps prevent those.
+A good probiotic supplement should be on everyone's list, whether you're trying to conceive or not.
+Many illnesses start in the gut, and an influx of healthy gut flora helps prevent viruses and bacteria from taking hold.
 This is especially important if you are taking antibiotics or have had gut issues in the past.
-When we take proper care of our digestive system, the whole body thanks us—and this includes the reproductive organs.
+When we take proper care of our digestive system, the whole body benefits—and this includes the reproductive organs.

 There are a few things to watch out for.
 Be aware of fillers used by larger companies, such as artificial coloring, GMOs and even hydrogenated oils.
 Be mindful of all-in-one claims as well, as a supplement that has everything you need in one pill will ultimately end up sacrificing something.
 As far as I know, there is not a magic pill that contains all of the nutrients needed for fertility.

 Male partners should absolutely be taking fertility supplements during the preconception period to boost sperm quality, as well.
 L-carnitine and L-arginine have both been shown to increase both sperm count and motility, and zinc boosts testosterone levels in studies.

 Beyond fertility supplements, make sure your self-care basics are a priority: